Birmingham, Solihull, Bromsgrove, Worcester & West Midlands based Specialist Periodontist

 If your gums are bleeding, teeth feel wobbly or loose, halitosis / bad breath, gums and/or bone are shrinking, shrinking or receding gums and gaps forming between your teeth or have noticed your teeth moving position gradually or suddenly, then you should urgently seek a Specialist Periodontist opinion and treatment.

-Whether your front or back teeth, upper or lower teeth are affected, it important not to delay having a consultation and assesment so suitable treatment options can be presented to you.
+Whether your front or back teeth, upper or lower teeth are affected, it important not to delay having a consultation and assessment so suitable treatment options can be presented to you.

 Stages of Periodontal (Gum) Disease